marle3003/mokapi/docs/guides/get-started/test-data.md

 ---
-title: Faker - Test Data Generator
+title: Faker - Random Test Data Generator
 description: Use randomly generated test data or use Mokapi Script to create responses that can simulate a wide range of scenarios and edge cases.
 ---

-# Faker - Test Data Generator
+# Faker - Random Test Data Generator

 By default, Mokapi generates test data randomly depending on the data types and structure with a tree algorithm.
 You can extend and